navinrathore/navinrathore.github.io/DL_Value_File_Jobs/DL_Value_File_subjobs/ELT_DL_ExecutesqlGroupbyFilter_Join.md

 - Group the records by the `script` field.
 - Select the last value from the group for the `script` field, using ORDER BY and LIMIT if necessary.
 - `FilterGroupBy` is set with the `script` value.
 It is referred into next component.
-- The `script` is a consolidated list of key-value pairs, each separeted by newlinw.
+- The `script` is a consolidated list of key-value pairs, each separeted by newline.

 ## Component 2: Set Join_Dynamic_Groupby_Filter_Config with modified `key=value` pairs script